mw-ferretti/ts-resource-tastypie/README.md

 }

 //Usage:
-At this moment we no longer work with generic objects.
+//At this moment we no longer work with generic objects.
 Works with instances of your class that has been defined.

 myClassModel.resource.objects.create(data: any); //return Promise<myClassModel>
 myClassModel.resource.objects.update(id :number, data: any); //return Promise<myClassModel>